panrg/questions/draft-irtf-panrg-questions.md

 # Introduction to Path-Aware Networking {#intro}

-In the current Internet architecture, the interdomain network layer provides an unverifiable, best-effort service: an application can assume that a packet with a given destination address will eventually be forwarded toward that destination, but little else.
+In the current Internet architecture, the network layer provides an unverifiable, best-effort service: an application can assume that a packet with a given destination address will eventually be forwarded toward that destination, but little else.
 A transport layer protocol such as TCP can provide reliability over this best-effort service, and a protocol above the network layer such as IPsec AH {{!RFC4302}} or TLS {{!RFC5246}} can authenticate the remote endpoint.
-However, no explicit information about the path is available, and assumptions about that path sometimes do not hold, sometimes with serious impacts on the application, as in the case with BGP hijacking attacks.
+However, little, if any, explicit information about the path is available, and assumptions about that path often do not hold, sometimes with serious impacts on the application, as in the case with BGP hijacking attacks.

-By contrast, in a path-aware internetworking architecture, endpoints have the ability to select or influence the path through the network used by any given packet, and the network and transport layers explicitly expose information about the path or paths available between two endpoints to those endpoints and the applications running on them, so that they can make this selection.
+By contrast, in a path-aware internetworking architecture, endpoints have the ability to select or influence the path through the network used by any given packet, and the network and transport layers explicitly expose information about the path or paths available from one endpoint to another, and vice versa, to those endpoints and the applications running on them, so that they can make this selection.

 Path selection provides transparency and control to applications and users of the network.
 Selection may be made at either the application layer or the transport layer.
-Path control at the packet level enables the design of new transport protocols that can leverage multipath connectivity across maximally-disjoint paths through the Internet, even over a single physical interface.
-When exposed to applications, or to end-users through a system configuration interface, path control allows the specification of constraints on the paths that traffic should traverse, for instance to confound passive surveillance in the network core.
+Path control at the packet level enables the design of new transport protocols that can leverage multipath connectivity across disjoint paths through the Internet, even over a single physical interface.
+When exposed to applications, or to end-users through a system configuration interface, path control allows the specification of constraints on the paths that traffic should traverse, for instance to confound passive surveillance in the network core {{?RFC7624}}.

-We note that this property of "path awareness" already exists in many Internet-connected networks in an intradomain context.
+We note that this property of "path awareness" already exists in many Internet-connected networks within single domains.
 Indeed, much of the practice of network engineering using encapsulation at layer 3 can be said to be "path aware", in that it explicitly assigns traffic at tunnel endpoints to a given path within the network.
 Path-aware internetworking seeks to extend